janekkkk/groei/apps/frontend/README.md

    npm run dev
    ```

-BladWijzer should now be running locally at `http://localhost:3000`.
+groei should now be running locally at `http://localhost:3000`.

 ## Features
 - Offline-first functionality